 Instead of rubbing, squeeze your hair gently.
 Then, shake your hair well to let air in.
-You can also wrap your hair in a t-shirt or microfiber wrap to absorb excess water without damaging your hair.
+You can also wrap your hair in a cotton t-shirt or microfiber wrap to absorb excess water without any hair breakage.

 When your hair gets so tangled underneath that you can’t even run a brush through it, then it might be time to up your conditioner game.
 No matter how tired or in a rush you are, NEVER miss out on conditioning your hair.
 Use a conditioner specifically designed for your hair type and be generous.
 If your hair is dry, it has a bigger chance of getting tangled and knotted.

 Start brushing your hair while you are still in a shower and have your conditioner on.
 Pay particular attention to the ends and remove any knots you might feel with your fingers.
-If your hair is particularly thick or tightly curled, consider using a leave-in treatment or even deep conditioning hair at a salon.
+If your hair is particularly thick or tightly curled, consider using a leave-in conditioner.
+Also, you may try deep conditioning hair at a salon.
 Here is the change the latter can make:

 Oils and hair masks lubricate your hair cuticles and nourish your hair.
 They act as a sealant, locking in moisture and smoothing your strands.
-This smoothness will help avoid nasty snarls, as your stands will be prevented from wrapping around each other, creating knots.
+This smoothness will help avoid nasty snarls, as slippery stands won’t be creating knots and tangles.

 Choose an oil or a hair mask for your hair type and enjoy an at-home treatment at least once a week.
 If your hair is very dry and damaged, try Olaplex treatment for extra care.

-To help banish knots and tangles, you need to invest in your hair.
-We recommend getting your hair cut or trimmed every 8 – 10 weeks.
-This will help get rid of split ends, as well as any dry and damaged strands, leaving your hair happy and healthy.
-Once you have trimmed away damaged hair, it eases your natural hair shedding process, helping loose strands slip away without becoming tangled.
+To help banish knots and tangles, make sure you are getting your hair cut or trimmed every 8 – 10 weeks.
+This will help you get rid of split ends, as well as any dry and damaged strands, leaving your hair happy and healthy.
+Trimming damaged hair eases your natural hair shedding process, helping loose strands slip away without becoming tangled.